goldcoin/goldcoin/doc/build-windows.md

 Below are some notes on how to build Goldcoin Core for Windows.

 Most developers use cross-compilation from Ubuntu to build executables for Windows.
-Cross-compilation is also used to build the release binaries.
+This is also used to build the release binaries.

-Currently only building on Ubuntu Trusty 14.04 or Ubuntu Zesty 17.04 or later is supported.
-Building on Ubuntu Xenial 16.04 is known to be broken, see extensive discussion in issue [8732](https://github.com/bitcoin/bitcoin/issues/8732).
-While it may be possible to do so with work arounds, it's potentially dangerous and not recommended.

 While there are potentially a number of ways to build on Windows (for example using msys / mingw-w64), using the Windows Subsystem For Linux is the most straightforward.
 If you are building with another method, please contribute the instructions here for others who are running versions of Windows that are not compatible with the Windows Subsystem for Linux.

 Compiling with Windows Subsystem For Linux
 -------------------------------------------